CsabaConsulting/DataScienceBootcampHomework/README.md

 # DataScienceBootcampHomework
-Unconventional PCA analysis of the Ridge Crest July earthquakes
+Unconventional PCA analysis of the Ridgecrest July earthquakes